 This stewed rhubarb with gelatin recipe is especially popular in the spring during rhubarb season (April - June) and was inspired by my rhubarb compote on this site.
-Although stewed rhubarb and rhubarb compote are the same thing, because this one has a strawberry flavor it's perfect for making my 2 Ingredient Rhubarb Lemonade (shown below).
-I highly recommend you try it if your are making stewed rhubarb/compote or have leftover stewed rhubarb.
+Although stewed rhubarb and rhubarb compote are the same thing, because this one has a strawberry flavor it's perfect for making my 2 Ingredient Rhubarb Lemonade (shown below) and in my Rhubarb Smoothie (instead of frozen or fresh rhubarb).
+I highly recommend you try it if you are making stewed rhubarb/compote or have leftover stewed rhubarb.

 The varieties of rhubarb that typically grow around here produce a brown compote.
 And since the first rhubarb harvest of the season often yields the reddest rhubarb, with subsequent harvests often yielding less red rhubarb, this recipe is perfect for later spring and summer rhubarb harvests.

 Adding strawberry gelatin thickens up the rhubarb compote without having to add cornstarch.
 It also intensifies the flavor and color.